 You have completed this hands-on module to upgrade your smart thermostat application to take advantage of a trained machine learning model.
-You have now previewed the end-to-end experience of building an IoT application: acquiring physical data from sensors, synchronizing state between the edge and the cloud, building a serverless application to control an edge device, and transforming data in to actionable insights with machine learning.
+You have now previewed the end-to-end experience of how to build an IoT application: acquire physical data from sensors, synchronize state between the edge and the cloud, build a serverless application to control an edge device, and transform data in to actionable insights with machine learning.

-If you are looking for ideas how to continue extending the solution, here are a few:
+If you are looking for ideas on how to extend the solution, here are a few:

 Between this solution and the previous one (Smart thermostat), you created the following resources in AWS: